 Monopod Head Vs. Ball Head on a Monopod

-Now you might be asking “Ok, I see that I can use a monopod head.
-But what if I just want to use the ball head that I already own?”
+Now you might be asking, “Ok, I see that I can use a monopod head.
+But what if I want to use the ball head that I already own?”
+Simple answer: Don’t.

 Best Monopod Heads – The Shortlist

-This table shows you the list of monopod heads that I’m going to be reviewing further in this guide.
-I didn’t choose these products blindly, so if it made it as far as being included in this gear guide at all then it has already shown some merit.
-If you don’t have time to read the in-depth guide then these links might save you some time.
+This table shows you the list of monopod heads that I will be reviewing further in this guide.
+I didn’t choose these products blindly, so if it made it as far as being included in this gear guide, then it has already shown some merit.
+If you don’t have time to read the in-depth guide, these links might save you some time.

-The Kirk MP-A2 is a beautifully built product with large glove-friendly controls and an incredibly smooth tilting action based around self-lubricating Delrin composite bearings.
-These types of composite bearings are great when you want a product to be simple and maintenance free.
+The Kirk MPA-2 is a beautifully built product with large glove-friendly controls and an incredibly smooth tilting action based around self-lubricating Delrin composite bearings.
+These composite bearings are excellent when you want a product to be simple and maintenance-free.

-The Arca quick-release clamp can be rotated by 90 degrees to that either a camera plate or a forward facing lens foot plate can be mounted to the head.
+The Arca-Swiss quick-release clamp can be rotated by 90 degrees so that a camera plate or a forward-facing lens footplate can be mounted to the head.
 This clamp rotation can be quickly performed in the field using the hex key that is cleverly hidden inside the clamp itself.

 Acratech Long Lens Head